Transfer and Experiential Learning Credit for Professional Studies Students

 Students seeking P.E.L.A. credit are required to take the Experiential Portfolio Workshop at the prevailing undergraduate per credit charge.
 In addition, students are required to cover the cost associated with the evaluation of their portfolios; students will be billed the P.E.L.A. evaluation fee at the time of registration for GS-111L.
 Since the P.E.L.A.
 Program is distinct from the Proficiency Examination option of Prior Learning Assessment, students are obligated to pay all expenses related to proficiency examinations, independent of the P.E.L.A. evaluation fee.

-For more information about Prior Learning credits and Credit for Experiental Learning please contact DoriAnne Sapienza, SJC PELA Program Coordinator at 631.687.2490 or [email protected].
+For more information about Prior Learning credits and Credit for Experiental Learning please contact DoriAnne Sapienza, PELA Program Coordinator at 631.687.2490 or [email protected].